 A few of those Forsiktig stools from IKEA arranged as “stepping stones” can work pretty well for balance training.
 Alternatively, if you can find something similar to the Gonge Hilltops (although these are much, much, more expensive for something that works pretty much the same way – additionally, your child can use the Forsiktig stools to help reach sink taps, light switches, etc., so they have added value).

 Balls of all shapes and sizes will never go astray.
-You can play lots of hand-eye coordination games – throw the ball into the bucket, hoop, basket, etc. Fabric/magnetic dart board sets and ring toss sets are also great for developing hand-eye coordination (although be prepared for the kids to cheat – a lot!).
+You can play lots of hand-eye coordination games – throw the ball into the bucket, hoop, basket, etc. Fabric/magnetic dart board sets, velcro ball target game, indoor bowling and ring toss sets are also great for developing hand-eye coordination (although be prepared for the kids to cheat – a lot!).

-I realise that this is nothing compared to a “real” gym, but it can serve as a means to encourage gross motor development and to inculcate an active lifestyle when you can’t bring your child out to the park or to a jungle gym because the weather is bad, there isn’t time, or you don’t really feel like braving the crowd.
+While all these are nothing compared to a “real” gym, it can serve as a means to encourage gross motor development and to inculcate an active lifestyle when you can’t bring your child out to the park or to a jungle gym because the weather is bad, there isn’t time, or you don’t really feel like braving the crowd.